deseven/iCanHazMusic/README.md

  - seekbar
  - big (10k+ entries) playlists
  - window size and position saving
- - album art from external files
+ - album art from external files and tags
  - lyrics loading from Genius (if you installed the lyricsgenius module, see the section below)
  - queue, playback orders
  - simple web interface and api

 #### What should work in the future
  - global hotkeys for playback
- - album art from tags
  - playlist entries rearrangement
  - volume control
  - drag'n'drop operations